 As with any seasonal allergy, people with both asthma and cedar allergies should follow their Asthma Action Plan, monitor symptoms closely, take quick-relief medication if necessary, and seek medical attention if they experience difficulty breathing or other symptoms of distress.

-Kimberly Pellicore is the mother of two children, one of whom has severe food allergies and asthma.
+An earlier version of this post was written by Kimberly Pellicore, mother of two children, one of whom has severe food allergies and asthma.
 She is a freelance writer in Kingwood, Texas, and author of the blog thefoodallergymom.org.

 Reviewed by Tera Crisalida, PA-C